 By 2006 I’d started full-time office work in an engineering consultancy in York, where I still work (at the time of writing in May, 2017).
 I made this move for financial reasons at the time, but it’s worked out very well all round.
 I really value the financial security that it’s brought me, the social interaction that I get in the office, and the intellectual stimulation that I get from my work as a chartered accountant in a finance team for a company with 400 staff.

 In 2011 I managed to go part-time in the office, intending to go back to pottery.
 I built a couple of kiln sheds and kilns and did a couple of firings, but by 2014 I was showing my new paintings at home in East Yorkshire Open Studios.

 In 2013 I started dancing 5 Rhythms with Chris Boylan in York, and did this quite regularly for a couple of years, then moved more towards contact improvisation.
 I also had an introduction to dance performance with Sam Lawrence in 2015, taking part in her community dance curtain raiser for Rosie Kay’s 5 Soldiers performance in York.
-Since then I’ve been able to access a wonderfully mixed diet of dance and movement workshops, largely through Yorkshire Dance and Improvisation Exchange Leeds.
+Since then I’ve been able to access a wonderfully mixed diet of dance and movement workshops, largely through Yorkshire Dance, Improvisation Exchange Leeds and Wainsgate Dances.